mhasan004/Play-Share-App/README.md

    * `USER_SECRET_KEY`  - This will be used to make the user's JWT
    * `SERVER_ENCRYPTION_KEY`   - This key will help the client decrypt the JWT token that is sent from the server durign login.
    * `CLIENT_ENCRYPTION_KEY`   - This key will help the server decrypt the password and the JWT token that is sent from the client during registration and login.
    * `SALT_NUM = 10`    - Can keep this as is.
 This is the salt number to hash the password and the JWT User Secret Key to store in the database.
-Can chnage this number every year to change future hashed algorithm
+Can change this number every year to change the hashing algorithm of these fields.
 2) `npm install` on the *CLIENT* and *SERVER* directories
 3) `npm start` on the *CLIENT* and *SERVER* directories to run the client and server